 The Environmental Protection Agency wants to hear from state pesticide regulators about any issues they experience with use of dicamba in the coming growing season.

-“I really want to try to coordinate with them,” Dan Kenny, head of the herbicide branch in the Office of Pesticide Programs’ registration division, said on the sidelines of the annual meeting of the Association of American Pesticide Control Officials.
-In particular, Kenny said he wants to know what’s happening in the fields and if regulators are having any trouble interpreting EPA label requirements.
+“I really want to try to coordinate with them,” Dan Kenney, head of the herbicide branch in the Office of Pesticide Programs’ registration division, said on the sidelines of the annual meeting of the Association of American Pesticide Control Officials.
+In particular, Kenney said he wants to know what’s happening in the fields and if regulators are having any trouble interpreting EPA label requirements.

 Last year the acreage number was down to about 1.1 million acres, but Bradley’s last report — published July 15 — covered a shorter time period and fewer states.
 Soybean growers planted RoundUp Ready 2 Xtend seeds on about 45 percent of soybean acres last year.